Chethz/FitnessPlace/README.md

 **AutoMapper** is utilized to streamline the mapping between domain entities and Data Transfer Objects (DTOs).
 DTOs are lightweight objects that transfer data between layers and across network boundaries.

+## Serilog and Seq Logging
+**Serilog** simplifies the Logging process in C# applications through its extensive feature set and user-friendly configuration options, enabling developers to quickly log messages, errors, and other pertinent information.
+Structured Logging with **Seq** builds upon this foundation by emphasizing structured data, departing from conventional text-based logs.
+Seq empowers developers to log data in a structured format, facilitating streamlined search, analysis, and visualization of log information.
+Its web-based interface enables seamless exploration of log data, query execution, and customization of dashboards, enhancing the overall logging experience.

 ## Project Structure